caiormaciel/clipboard/README.md

 - The component should be responsive and display correctly on different screen sizes.
 - Make this Share Content Card Component look as close to the design as possible.

-I hope you'll enjoy building this challenge.
+I hope you'll enjoy building this challenge..

 Feel free to share your solution on the website or on social media and tag [us](https://twitter.com/FrontendProHQ).
 # clipboard